Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Model Fitting

 One can generate predictions from the model at new values of $X$, $Z$, and the variables that define the covariance function.
 Conditional on the estimated or simulated values of $\mathbf{u}$, the distribution of the random effects at new values is:

-where $\Sigma_{00}$ is the covariance matrix of the data at the observed values, $\Sigma_{11}$ is the covariance matrix at the new values, and $\Sigma_{01}$ is the covariance between the observed and new values.
+where $D_{00}$ is the covariance matrix of the random effects at the observed values, $D_{11}$ is the covariance matrix at the new values, and $D_{01}$ is the covariance between the random effects at the observed and new values.
 Where there are multiple samples of $\mathbf{u}$, the conditional mean in averaged across them.
 Following a model fit, we can generate the linear predictor and mean and covariance at new locations using the member function \code{\$predict(newdata)}.
 This differs from the functionality of the function \code{\$fitted()}, which generates the linear predictor (with or without random effects) for the existing model at the observed data locatons, and \code{\$sim\_data()}, which simulates outcome data at the existing data values.